 Answer questions and see how you rank against other players.Play Now

-Born on November 2, 1755, in Vienna, Austria, Marie Antoinette helped provoke the popular unrest that led to the French Revolution and to the overthrow of the monarchy in August 1792, in part with her famous quote addressing the starving French populace: "Let them eat cake."
-As a 20-year consort to Louis XVI, she was beheaded nine months after he was, on October 16, 1793, by order of the Revolutionary tribunal.
+Born on November 2, 1755, in Vienna, Austria, Marie Antoinette helped provoke the popular unrest that led to the French Revolution and to the overthrow of the monarchy in August 1792.
+She became a symbol of the excesses of the monarchy and is often credited with the famous quote: "Let them eat cake," although there is no evidence she actually said it.
+As a 20-year consort to Louis XVI,

 "No one understands my ills, nor the terror that fills my breast, who does not know the heart of a mother."